 How to take a hunter education class or enroll in the Trial Hunting Program in Utah

-Salt Lake City — If you are interested in trying hunting for the first time this fall or winter, you'll need to look into either taking a hunter education class or participating in the Trial Hunting Program.
-If you've never taken hunter education, rest assured that it isn't too late; but don't put it off because classes fill up quickly!
+SALT LAKE CITY — If you are interested in trying hunting for the first time this fall or winter or if you’d like to learn how to use a trap, you’ll need to look into either taking a hunter education class or participating in the Trial Hunting Program.
+If you’ve never taken hunter education or a furharvester course, rest assured that it isn’t too late; but don’t put it off because classes fill up quickly!

 January and February are the most popular months for hunter education courses, so people can apply for the big game hunt drawing.
 The next-busiest months are July and August, right before the fall general-season big game hunts.